Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 "We may have to look at ways to increase the numbers of trees being planted," he said.
 "Once we get through this initial phase of removing the hazardous trees, then we'll have some time to … have staff look at areas that need some targeted planting effort in response.
 We're not there yet."

-Replanting efforts will have to focus on strengthening tree canopies to better handle more powerful and more frequent storms, he added.
+Replanting efforts will have to focus on better handling more powerful and more frequent storms, he added.

 "Looking forward, I think for any municipal forestry organization across Ontario … we all need to be thinking about how we create a resilient forest canopy in the face of climate change and more severe weather," Pollard said.